 Each year, thousands of presentations to hospital emergency departments are categorised as semi-urgent or non-urgent and could be treated in the primary care system.
 The Australian Government is funding 58 Medicare UCCs across Australia to help ease this pressure, leaving hospitals to concentrate on higher-priority emergencies.

-The first of 11 Queensland Medicare Urgent Care Clinics (UCCs) was opened in Logan on Monday 14 August 2023, with a second Medicare UCC for the Brisbane South PHN region set to open in South Brisbane by mid-October 2023.
+The first of 11 Queensland Medicare Urgent Care Clinics (UCCs) was opened in Logan on Monday 14 August 2023, with a second Medicare UCC for the Brisbane South PHN region opened in South Brisbane on Monday 23 October 2023.

 The following information is provided for GPs and general practice staff to support patient navigation and access to urgent care services.